nweiyue/tp/docs/UserGuide.md

 * User will then be prompted for a confirmation input **`(yes/no)`**.

 Examples:
-* `editsession 2 s/Tutorial1 d/10/10/2020` followed by `yes` edits the 2nd session in the session list with a new session name `Tutorial1` and a new session date `10/10/2020`.
+* `editses 2 s/Tutorial1 d/10/10/2020` followed by `yes` edits the 2nd session in the session list with a new session name `Tutorial1` and a new session date `10/10/2020`.

 ### <a name="enterses"></a>Entering a session : `enterses`

 Enters a session in the session list.

 ```
-enter INDEX
+enterses INDEX
 ```

 * Enters the session at the specified `INDEX`.